Program Director: Dhitinut (DT) Ratnapradipa, PhD

 - Transcripts: Applicants must submit official transcripts from all colleges and universities they previously attended.
 Issuing institutions must send the transcripts directly.

 The Master of Public Health is a 44 credit-hour program that is offered fully online (no residency requirement) and includes 22 credit hours of core courses, 15 credit hours in your chosen concentration, 4 credit hours of practicum experience and 3 credit hours for a capstone research project.
-Students choose one of two possible areas of concentration: Health Policy and Ethics (HPE) or Healthcare Management (HM).
+Students choose one of two possible areas of concentration: Health Care Ethics or Healthcare Management.
 Since the program targets working professionals, all courses are offered as eight-week modules and most students will be enrolled part-time, usually taking only one course per eight-week term.
 Students who take one course each term will complete the program in about two-and-a-half years.
 Students who successfully complete core and concentration courses in the MPH program will then begin their practicum experience.
 This experience consists of three courses culminating in a Capstone course with a final paper.
 Students will identify a practicum site/agency within their own communities, and will work with a preceptor to develop a master's level project designed to demonstrate mastery of competencies learned in the program.

 MPH Degree Requirements (44 credits):

 |MPH 601||Organization and Management of Public Health Services||3|

 |MPH 604||Social and Behavioral Aspects of Public Health||3|